 In 2010, the Shanghai, China port took its title as the largest container port in the world.
 Since then, it has held its place at the top, going as far as to make history in 2014.
 Just how many TEUs (Twenty-foot Equivalent Unit) did they handle that year?
 A record-setting 35-million.

 For a better idea of exactly how much traffic major container ports see annually, take a look at the numbers from the top 10 container ports in 2017 and previous years.

 As you can tell, Asia seems to dominate the market, which is no surprise considering how much merchandise they produce on a day-to-day basis.
-The United States didn’t make the Top 10, but major ports on both the east and west coast managed to make the Top 25.
-For even more information on container ports around the world, see the full list of the Top 50 Container Ports of 2016.
+The United States didn’t make the Top 10, but major ports on both the east and west coasts managed to make the Top 25.
+For even more information on container ports around the world, see the full list of the Top 50 Container Ports.

 Looking To Coordinate A Major Port Shipment?

 One of the most significant advantages of utilizing a major port is the confidence of knowing that they have space, skills, and the ability to process your merchandise correctly.
 If you are unsure of where to start or how to handle the shipping to a major port, contact Promptus, LLC today.
 We can help with all of your freight forwarding needs, including ocean shipping and warehousing.
 Give us a call at 1-877-776-6799 to get a quote for our services!